 You’re always better hiring a professional service to do a thorough job of checking.
 Since you have a lot at stake, your reputation, your clients well being, and your insurance rating, it’s up to you to chose a strong background checking company.
-One with a guarantee that if something does happen because they missed a criminal history report, they’re liable.

 This can be expensive, but then so is your reputation as an honest businessperson.
 In addition to that, being sued by a client that has been attacked or damaged in some way, can lead to huge settlements that could break your business in half.
 So using the tools that are available online and then going the next step for those that pass the preliminary check is the wise business move.